ElCapor/bloxlib-examples/README.md

 `Instance.GetName() -> str` returns the name of the instance

+`Instance.GetClassName() -> str` returns class name of the current instance

 `Instance.GetChildren() -> list` returns a list containing child instances of a specified instance

 `Instance.GetDescendants() -> list` returns a list containing descendants instances of a specified instance

 `Instance.FindFirstChild(name : str) -> Instance ` returns the first found instance by a name

+`Instance.isA(className : str) -> bool` checks if the instance is of the corresponding class

+`Instance.FindFirstChildOfClass(className : str) -> Instance` returns the first found instance with the specified class

 `Instance.GetClassDescriptor() ` -> returns the address of class descriptor for the given instance